Skip to main content

 "What are you doing?
 Is that how you talk to him?"
 She snapped.

-"Ma, before I leave can I speak to you in private?"
-Sumati nodded with a frown leading Aniruddha away to the hut.
-Bondita sat down on his seat and waved the fan to herself.
+"Ma, before I leave, can I speak to you in private?"
+Sumati nodded with a frown, leading Aniruddha away to the hut.
+Bondita sat down in his seat and waved the fan at herself.

 "Ma.
 Both Bondita and I are concerned with your living here."
 Aniruddha spoke as soon as they were alone.
 Sumati lowered her eyes behind her veil and noticed her husband's ring on his finger.
 Her eyes were moist.

-"It will be better if you come live with us.
+"It will be better if you come to live with us.
 I will talk to Jetha Moshai."

 "No." Sumati shook her head.
-"I can't go live in your house."
+"I can't live in your house."

 "Why not?"
 He asked, "Isn't it your daughter's house too?"
 Sumati looked up at his words.